somhi/jtoutrun_demistify/README.md

 DeMiSTified ports from original MiST port of  [jtoutrun](https://github.com/jotego/jtcores/tree/master/cores/outrun)  by @jotego

+**THIS IS NOT AN OFFICIAL RELEASE FROM JOTEGO.
+PORTS FROM THIS REPOSITORY CAN CONTAIN VIDEO GLITCHES.**

+This is a stripped down version of [jtcores](https://github.com/jotego/jtcores) repository with only the required files to compile jtoutrun core.
+No jotego scripts can be used here to generate the core.
+For that visit [jtcores](https://github.com/jotego/jtcores).

 [Read this guide about DeMySTifying a core](https://github.com/DECAfpga/DECA_board/tree/main/Tutorials/DeMiSTify).

 **NOTE 1**: This is an experimental repository to test integration between [jtframe](https://github.com/jotego/jtframe) and [DeMiSTify](https://github.com/robinsonb5/DeMiSTify).
 Hopefully most of DeMiSTify targets would be integrated into jtframe at some point.